syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ### Header text

 Using the `HeaderText` property, you can provide the title for a specific column.
-The below code snippet shows how to set header text for the columns.
+The below code snippet shows how to set `HeaderText` for TreeGrid columns.

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("TreeGridContainer")